Vheey77/alx-low_level_programming/0x00-hello_world/README.md

-(5) A C program that prints using the function printf followed by a new line (6) A C program that prints the size of various types (7) Generating the assembly code (Intel Syntax) of a C code
+(5) A C program that prints using the function printf followed by a new line (6) A C program that prints the size of various types (7) Generating the assembly code (Intel Syntax) of a C code (8) A C program that prints to the standard error